 Some research shows that flu medication may affect a person's heart.
 Find out more here.

 When a person has flu, it is essential that they:

 - stay at home

 - avoid contact with other people if possible

 - keep warm and rest

-- consume plenty of liquids
+- consume plenty of liquids and healthful foods

 - avoid alcohol